Mammals Laboratory & Media Piece

 This video introduces the bears of Family Ursidae.

-Bears were in the news a week ago with the National Park Service’s annual “Fat/Healthy Bear Contest.”
+Bears have been in the news with the National Park Service’s annual “Fat/Healthy Bear Contest.”

 Polar bear, koala bear, panda bear; which one isn’t really a bear?